spxp/spxp-specs/SpxpProfileSpec-V03.md

 ### 15.2 Authentication tokens
 When a public, unencrypted payload is sent to the publishing endpoint, the server obviously knows about the content and the author.
 Just like anybody else.
-But when an encrypted payload is sent to the server, it should not be able to learn anything about the plaintext content, its author or any other metadata.
+But when an encrypted payload is sent to the server, the server should not be able to learn anything about the plaintext content, its author or any other metadata.
-This makes authenticating requests to the publishing endpoint and preventing session replay attacks challenging.
+~This makes authenticating requests to the publishing endpoint and preventing session replay attacks challenging.~

 #### 15.2.1 Acquiring an Authentication Token
 **TO BE DEFINED - Work in progress**